openenergymonitor/emontx4/docs/firmware.md

 The standard radio format is 'LowPowerLabs', if you wish to use the emonTx4 with an existing system running JeeLib classic radio format you can select the JeeLib classic radio format here.

-## Upload pre-comnpiled using EmonScripts emonupload2 tool (recomended)
+## Upload pre-comnpiled using EmonScripts emonupload2 tool

 On the emonPi/emonBase ensure EmonScrips is updated to latest version then run emonupload2 tool